hiimmarco/random-color-generator-react/README.md

 # MB - Random Color Generator React

 This is a random color generator built with react.
+It can either create a completely random color or a random color based on hue and luminosity (e.g. "blue" and "dark).

 ## Design